 - Create an environment that is as stress-free as possible.

-- Have plenty of litter boxes (number of litter boxes = number of cats in household plus one) in different locations around the house.
+- Have plenty of litter boxes in different locations around the house.

 - Clean litter boxes frequently and practice good sanitation.

 - There is currently no evidence showing that cranberry supplements improve bladder health in cats, and the use of these supplements is not recommended.

 It is important to give all medications as directed to treat your cat’s UTI and attend all follow-up appointments.
 In some cases, your veterinarian may perform additional tests on your cat’s blood and urine to ensure that the infection has been cleared.

 Urinary Tract Infections (UTIs) in Cats.
 VCA Animal Hospitals.

 Feline Lower Urinary Tract Disease.
 Oklahoma State University.

 Reagan, Krystle L. et al. Risk Factors For Candida Urinary Tract Infections In Dogs And Cats.
 Journal Of Veterinary Internal Medicine, vol 33, no. 2, 2019, pp. 648-653.
 Wiley, https://doi.org/10.1111/jvim.15444

 Dorsch, Roswitha, et al. Urinary Tract Infection and Subclinical Bacteriuria in Cats: A Clinical Update.
 Journal of Feline Medicine and Surgery, vol. 21, no. 11, Nov.
 2019, pp. 1023–1038, doi:10.1177/1098612X19880435